olilarkin/awesome-musicdsp/README.md

 - [HOALibrary](https://github.com/CICM/HoaLibrary-Light) - A flexible DSP library for high order ambisonics (HOA) - a spatial audio platform that is becoming more and more relevant thanks to VR (GPL Licence).
 - [HISSTools Library](https://github.com/AlexHarker/HISSTools_Library) - a nice BSD licensed library by Alex Harker, including FFT abstractions and multi-channel  convolution, amongst other things
 - [Spatial Audio Framework](https://github.com/leomccormack/Spatial_Audio_Framework) - Another excellent library for ambisonics and other spatial audio related processing
+- [DSPFilters](https://github.com/vinniefalco/DSPFilters) - Vinno Falco made this excellent MIT licensed IIR filter library.
+Check the forks for versions that work with the latest JUCE.

 ## Reading
 This is a small selection of books that have been helpful to me.
 There are many others that look absolutely great but I have not used them in anger (yet).